TIM-JYU/TIDE-CLI/README.md

 Step 2: Modify src/tidecli/tide_config.py BASE_URL to correspond the TIM-server being used

-Step 3: Run `poetry shell` to enter virtual environment.
-Skip this step if you installed Poetry via **pipx** (see "Requirements" above).
+Step 3: Run `poetry shell` to enter virtual environment (or `poetry env activate` if poetry has been installed with pipx).

 Step 4: Run `poetry install` to install dependencies.
 If Poetry install fails, run first `poetry lock`